dfichmann/Offshore_Profit_Shifting_Replication.jl/README.md

 | non-R&D intensive unadjusted | 18.7 | 31.8 | 21.0 | 10.7 | 2.1 | 8.6 |

 [Link to file](ReplicationFiles/tables/Table6.md)

+ ### Missing Tables

+You may notice that there are 2 missing tables in the project.
+I replicated all the graphs and the important tables and this is as far as I got.
+I'm not sure why those last two weren't working - it may be because of an issue with the confidential data.
+Alas, given that there were so many figures and tables to reproduce, I eventually decided to prioritize understanding github actions, docstrings, and other cool aspects of this replication.
+I'll keep trying though.

+## Documentation and Tests

+You can find the documentation explaining my functions and arguments here: [documentation link](https://dfichmann.github.io/Offshore_Profit_Shifting_Replication.jl/dev/).

+Here you can check out how the dataframes are created in julia by looking at, for example, the documentation for the [makeplotdata()](https://dfichmann.github.io/Offshore_Profit_Shifting_Replication.jl/dev/#Offshore_Profit_Shifting_Replication.makeplotdata-NTuple{4,%20Any}) function.

+Github Actions runs the tests and is green when they pass.
+To run them yourself.
+To verify this you can delete all the figures inside their respective folders and then run <span style="color:green">**julia>**</span>
+ include(`"test/runtests.jl"`).
+This runs 4 tests that should all pass :white_check_mark: